 Council Tax - additional support

-As announced by government, if you are a working age recipient of Council Tax support/reduction during the financial year 2020-21, we will provide a further reduction in your annual council tax bill of £150 using discretionary powers.
+As announced by government, if you are a working age recipient of Council Tax support/reduction during the financial year 2020-21, we will provide a further reduction in your annual Council Tax bill of up to £150 using discretionary powers.

-There is no need to make a claim for this additional support, a further reduction will be applied automatically if you qualify and you will be notified of this shortly.
+There is no need to make a claim for this additional support, a further reduction will be applied automatically if you qualify and will be shown on your Council Tax bill.